What is a Wimbledon Debenture?

 A Wimbledon Debenture is a financial instrument (debt security) issued by The All England Lawn Tennis Ground plc "The Company".
-The Company is wholly owned by the All England Lawn Tennis and Croquet Club Limited, “AELTC”.
+The Company is wholly owned by the All England Lawn Tennis and Croquet Club Limited (AELTC).

 In 1920, the AELTC issued its first Debentures and raised £100,000 to help purchase the land and fund the construction of a new stadium at the Club’s Southwest London home in Church Road.

 2020 marked the centenary of the first Wimbledon Debenture.
-The first Wimbledon Debenture issue for No 1 Court was issued in 1997.
-2,520 Debentures for Centre Court and 1,000 Debentures for No 1 Court are in issue.
+The first Wimbledon Debenture issue for No.1 Court was issued in 1997.
+2,520 Debentures for Centre Court and 1,000 Debentures for No.1 Court are in issue.

-What does the AELTC use Debenture funds for?
+What are Debenture funds used for?

-Since then the AELTC has continued to issue Debentures to raise funds for projects around the Grounds to continually improve the playing and visitor experience and maintain Wimbledon's position as a world-class sporting event.
-Large-scale improvements have included:
+The AELTC continues to issue Debentures to raise funds for projects around the Grounds, to continually improve the player and visitor experience, and to maintain Wimbledon's position as a world-class tennis venue.

 - The Wimbledon Museum